HusseinBakri/Hannibal/README.md

 sudo apt-get install python-virtualenv
 ```

 Since our WBVM is talking to Omeka so we are using the Omeka Client Python: [omeka-client-py](https://github.com/jimsafley/omeka-client-py) by Jim Safley.
-The needed Python modules are markdown, httplib2, pyyaml, and urllib3.
+The needed Python modules to install are markdown, httplib2, pyyaml, and urllib3.

 So you have to make sure Apache can have access to all Python modules required in this library.
 As an easy and headache-free technique is to install the Python modules as I have mention in a Python Virtual Enviornment inside your Apache /var/www/html/SOMETHING.
 So navigate to such directory.